Te Miro School

 Kia ora koutou, Nau Mai Haere Mai,

-Please feel free to contact me if you have any questions.
+Please feel free to contact me directly with any questions.

-Ngā mihi nui
+Ngā mihi nui,

 Principal